Speed Networking Instructions

 Our office also offers bystander intervention workshops between 60-90 minutes in length called ActWIse, and can be adapted for student groups or staff and faculty.
 Please do not hesitate to reach out with questions regarding our programming or how we can help you support students in accessing resources topics of sexual violence and misconduct.
 Please see our website here for more information on programs.

-Our goal is advancing a culture of ethical conduct and a commitment to compliance with the law at the University of Wisconsin-Madison.
-We work to create and maintain an environment where no student or employee shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination on the basis of sex.
+The Title IX Program is housed within the Office of Compliance.
+The goal of the Office of Compliance is advancing a culture of ethical conduct and a commitment to compliance with the law at the University of Wisconsin-Madison.
+The Title IX Program works to create and maintain an environment where no student or employee shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination on the basis of sex.

 Tools & Guidelines: